gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 point to the holding box.
 This was most often seen in games where robots had to transfer minerals from the field to an elevated location.
-Unlike wheeled and rubber band intakes, surgical tubing intakes are practically always fixed at a certain height and angle.
+Unlike wheeled and rubber band intakes, which can be spring-loaded, surgical tubing intakes are practically always fixed at a certain height and angle.